KangningZhang/DeepCaImX/README.md

 ## System and Environment Requirements
 #### 1. Both CPU and GPU are supported to run the code of DeepCaImX.
 A CUDA compatible GPU is preferred.
-* In our demo of full version, we use a GPU of Quadro RTX8000 48GB to accelerate the training speed.
+* In our demo of full-version, we use a GPU of Quadro RTX8000 48GB to accelerate the training speed.
-* In our demo of full version,  ~6 GB momory of GPU/CPU is required.
+* In our demo of mini-version, at least 6 GB momory of GPU/CPU is required.
 #### 2. Python 3.x and Tensorflow 2.9.0
 #### 3. Virtual environment: Anaconda Navigator 2.2.0
+#### 4. Matlab 2023a

 ## Demo and installation
 #### 1 (_Optional_) GPU environment setup.
 We need a Nvidia parallel computing platform and programming model called _CUDA Toolkit_ and a GPU-accelerated library of primitives for deep neural networks called _CUDA Deep Neural Network library (cuDNN)_ to build up a GPU supported environment for training and testing our model.
 The link of CUDA installation guide is https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html and the link of cuDNN installation guide is https://docs.nvidia.com/deeplearning/cudnn/installation/overview.html.